ryan-richards/Nugget-Portal/ReadMe.md

 To handle user authentication, you can implement custom logic within the Arduino sketch, such as checking credentials against a database or requiring users to accept terms and conditions.

-## Troubleshooting

-If you encounter any issues or have questions, please refer to the project's issue tracker or community forums for assistance.

-## Contributing

-We welcome contributions from the community.
-If you have ideas for improvements or bug fixes, please open an issue or submit a pull request on the GitHub repository.

-## License

-This project is open-source and released under the [MIT License](LICENSE).

 ## Credits

 This project was heavily inspired and adapted from this project by HakCat-Tech - [SSDP-Phisher](https://github.com/HakCat-Tech/Nugget-SSDP-Phisher)